|

 SEASONS

-humid rainy period starts around April and lasts
+and humid rainy period starts around April and

-until June, then the short rains come during the
+lasts until June, then the short rains come

-March are hot and dry, while July to October are
+to March are hot and dry, while July to October

-warm and dry.
-The warm dry season is the best
+are warm and dry.
+The warm dry season is the

 AMBOSELI